GitGeek00/marvelapi/README.md

 https://comiccraze.000webhostapp.com

 ## Project Design
-The design is straightforward and unconventional, intended solely to serve the project's purpose.
+The design is simple and unconventional, specifically tailored to fulfill the project's objectives.
+It utilizes Bootstrap's flexbox for responsiveness but doesn't fully prioritize responsive functionality.

 ## Project Functionality
 The project use 3 models of marvel API